cpldcpu/light_ws2812/README.md

 - Arduino or C++ not required
 - New: Experimental Cortex-M0 ARM core.

 The timing values used in the library were adjusted to work on all devices.
-[Look here for details](http://cpldcpu.wordpress.com/2014/01/14/light_ws2812-library-v2-0-part-i-understanding-the-ws2812/)
+Look [here](http://cpldcpu.wordpress.com/2014/01/14/light_ws2812-library-v2-0-part-i-understanding-the-ws2812/) and [here](http://cpldcpu.wordpress.com/2014/01/19/light_ws2812-library-v2-0/) for details.

 Usage
 =====